filiphsps/filiphsps/README.md

 ## 📖 Filiph Summarized

 Howdy y'all!
 I'm Filiph Sandström[^1], a product engineer and (open source) software developer born 2000 in Sweden 🇸🇪.
-Currently on a mission to elevate and improve e-commerce through [@NordcomInc](https://github.com/NordcomInc), come join us!
+Currently on a mission to elevate and improve e-commerce through [@NordcomInc](https://github.com/NordcomInc) while also creating great open source software and tooling, come join us!

 My open source presence mainly consists of working on whatever I find interesting at that specific moment and have happened to grab my attention, so you can never really know what kind of projects the future holds for me.